opf/openproject/docs/glossary/README.md

 In OpenProject, you can choose from several integrations, such as the [Excel synchronization](#excel-synchronization) or the [Nextcloud integration](#nextcloud-integration).
 In contrast to a plugin, an integration refers to cross features between two software products (e.g., OpenProject and Nextcloud), where both pieces of software have code that is responsible for interacting with the other software, through e.g., an API.
 Whereas a [plugin](#plugin) is installed on top of / as part of the OpenProject installation.
 You'll need to actively install it.
 [See all available plugins and integrations for OpenProject](https://www.openproject.org/docs/system-admin-guide/integrations/).

+## M

 ### Meetings

 In OpenProject Software, Meetings is defined as a [module](#module) that allows the organization of meetings.
 The module has to be activated in the [project settings](#project-settings) by a project admin in order to be displayed in the side navigation.
-Since the release of OpenProject 13.1, you can choose between the previously used classic meetings and the new dynamic meetings.
+You can choose between classic meetings and dynamic meetings.
+Please note that only dynamic meetings will remain available in the long term.
 [See our user guide for more information on Meeting management in OpenProject](https://www.openproject.org/docs/user-guide/meetings/).

 ### Member